 Why did we put this one on the list?
 Because brisket is undeniably one of the most popular meats when it comes to smoking.
 In fact, some may say it’s the only way to enjoy brisket the proper way.

-However, brisket takes a little bit of experience before you are ready to dive in.
+However, smoked brisket takes a little bit of experience before you are ready to dive in.
 The muscles are exercised excessively well, which means that it has connective fibers that are difficult to break down.

 To cut brisket, you need to set aside at least 10 hours of your time, if not upwards of 14 hours.
 This is an all-night or all day venture that shouldn’t be rushed.
 Brisket pairs well with oak, but it can also go well with maple and hickory, depending on the type of taste you’re seeking.
 Hickory will provide a more rich, barbecue flavor, while maple is sweeter.

-When it comes to the pork butt, you want to try and find a cut that has the bone still in.
+When it comes to the pork shoulder, you want to try and find a cut that has the bone still in.
 This will act as your internal thermometer when the pork is done and the bone slides right off the meat.
 It’s not essential, but it will definitely help the beginner smokers know when their meat is cooked thoroughly.

-After seeing all of the different meats and the amount of time needed for each, it can seem somewhat overwhelming at first.
+After seeing all the different meats and the amount of time needed for each, it can seem somewhat overwhelming at first.
 Yes, smoking meat will take more time than traditional cooking in an oven, stovetop, or on a barbecue, but it’s well worth the wait.

 Once you have tried smoking you will be able to master your skills.
 With this mastery, you will be able to start cooking more expensive and tougher meats, enjoying a variety of flavors unlike anything you have ever known.